 Features of Crowdfunding

-As crowdfunding’s success depends upon persuading individual investors or investment groups to come together in support of your project, it will enable you to use your potential customer base securely before you start your business.
+As crowdfunding’s success depends upon persuading individual investors or investment groups to come together to support your project, it will enable you to use your potential customer base securely before starting your business.

 This means that before you spend more time and resources on your idea.
-Your campaign won’t take off, you won’t have access to capital, and you’ll be able to go back to the drawing board if there’s not enough appeal.
+Your campaign won’t take off, you won’t have access to capital, and you’ll be able to return to the drawing board if there’s an insufficient appeal.

 What are Small Business Loans?

-Ever since its inception, business loans have been an integral part of the banking system.
+Since its inception, business loans have been an integral part of the banking system.
 However, the main focus of banks providing company loans has always been one big, commercial customer.
 Consequently, small business owners had to rely on lenders of private money and proxy financial assistance to get financing.
-To say the least, the terms of those private-sector loans were very exploitative.
-The loans offered by NBFCs are designed for specific business needs and thus have terms that fit the financial resources of a small or medium enterprise.
-These loans are thus called small business loans.
+The terms of those private-sector loans were very exploitative.
+The loans offered by NBFCs are designed for specific business needs and thus have words that fit the financial resources of a small or medium enterprise.
+These loans are therefore called small business loans.

 Features of Small Business Loans